afg360/Bus2Go/README.md

 To build from source, you must initialise the local database used by the application.
 It can be initialised by running powershell/bash scripts.
 More info at [./scripts](./scripts).
-You must make sure that the database is stored under [./app/src/main/assets/database](./app/src/main/assets/database) (The database folder is not created in the git repo so you may need to create it yourself).
-You can then run
+You must make sure that the database is stored under [./app/src/main/assets/database](./app/src/main/assets/database) You can then run
 ```
 ./gradlew build